50% OFF Selected Carpets | Many Offers End Tuesday | Shop Here >

 How to fix laminate flooring that is lifting

-Our top recommendations to fix laminate flooring that is lifting:
+Our top recommendations for how to fix laminate flooring that’s lifting are as follows:

 1. Get a trusted expert to help you assess and fix the problem

-2. Trim your expansion gap around the room
+2. Trim the expansion gap around the room

 3. Check your underlay is fitted correctly